Launching new products is hard.

 That's it!
 Here's a quick map of the rest of the doc so you can get oriented:

 Welcome!
 Ready to set up your own LaunchCal?
-After copying this doc, add your teams and define the launch steps to include in your launch template:
+After copying this doc, add your teams, define the launch steps, and tweak your artifact templates:

 Are you a Launcher managing an upcoming launch?
 This is where you’ll spend your time.